pwr-Solaar/Solaar/docs/index.md

 **Solaar** will detect all devices paired with your Unifying, Lightspeed, or Nano receiver, and at the very least display some basic information about them.
-Solaar can pair and unpair a Logitech device showing the [Unifying logo][logo] with any Unifying receiver and can pair and unpair devices with Lightspeed receivers.
+Solaar can pair and unpair a Logitech device showing the Unifying logo (Solaar's version of the [logo][logo]) with any Unifying receiver and can pair and unpair devices with Lightspeed receivers.
 Solaar can pair some Logitech
 devices with Logitech Nano receivers but not all Logitech devices can be